astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/instances/rich_comparison.md

 ## Reflected Comparisons with Subclass But Falls Back to LHS

-In the case of a subclass, the right-hand side has pirority.
+In the case of a subclass, the right-hand side has priority.
 However, if the overridden dunder method has an mismatched type to operand, the comparison will fall back to the left-hand side.

 ```py
 from __future__ import annotations